HBoyd255/nes-controller-port/README.md

 `Preferences -> Configure Paths` and adding the path with the name `NES_Controller_Port`.

-Then you just need to add `NES_Controller_Port.kicad_sym` to your Symbol Libraries table with `Preferences -> Manage Symbol Libraries`.
+Then you just need to add `NES_Controller_Port.kicad_sym` to your symbol libraries table with `Preferences -> Manage Symbol Libraries`.

 ## Dimensions